 11 Accessories You’ll Want For Your Kitchen Renovation

 The Le Mans corner cupboard storage solution is my personal favourite when it comes to pull-out corner storage mechanisms.

 Resembling the shape of the Le Mans racing track, these mechanisms glide all the way out to give you full access to anything stored in the cupboard.

-With most models max weight ranging from 15-25kg, you can fill the shelves up with all your pots and pans or jars and tins without fear of them collapsing.
+With most models the max weight will range from 15-25kg, so you can fill the shelves up with all your pots and pans or jars and tins without fear of them collapsing.

 Just remember, there are different types of Le Mans Corner Systems.
 You’ll need to know if you require a left or right-hand version as well as the size of your door opening and the size of the corner cupboard itself.